chrislattman/blogging-project/docs/terminal-commands/README.md

 Stands for "[world wide] web get."
 It downloads files from the Internet.

 - You might need to install `wget` with a [package manager](#package-managers)
+- `wget -c <url>` will continue a dropped download where it left off

 Example: